0xA2/0xA2.github.io/_posts/2020-07-30-Reverse-Engineering-Pokemon-Save-Files.markdown

 		<li>And so on</li>
 	</ul>
 </p>
-<p>Now that we have bypassed the Pokemon data structure's encryption let's combine this with our general checksum bypass and try to edit a Pokemon's species id.
+<p>Now that we have bypassed the Pokemon data structure's encryption let's combine this with our CRC bypass and try to edit a Pokemon's species id.
 We can play the game for a bit until we get our starter Pokemon and try to change it to a different Pokemon:</p>
 <p></p>
 <img class="center" src="/assets/images/glitch.png">
 <p></p>